 - Regular exercise

-- Drink 3 to 4 liters of water daily
+- Drink 3 to 4 litres of water daily

 - Meditate to keep stress in control